Gar-Gar23/d-dbot/README.md

 ## Intents

-Guidebot uses intents which are required as of October 7, 2020.
+D&Dbot uses intents which are required as of October 7, 2020.
 You can enable privileged intents in your bot page (the one you got your token from) under `Privileged Gateway Intents`.